Breakthrough proposal would aid drought-stricken Colorado River as 3 Western states offer cuts

-LAS VEGAS (AP) — Arizona, California and Nevada on Monday proposed a plan to significantly reduce their water use from the drought-stricken Colorado River over the next three years, a potential breakthrough in a year-long stalemate that pitted Western states against one another.
+LAS VEGAS (AP) — Arizona, Nevada and California said Monday they’re willing to cut back on their use of the dwindling Colorado River in exchange for money from the federal government — and to avoid forced cuts as drought threatens the key water supply for the U.S. West.

-The plan would conserve an additional 3 million acre-feet of water through 2026 when current guidelines for how the river is shared expire.
+The $1.2 billion plan, a potential breakthrough in a year-long stalemate, would conserve an additional 3 million acre-feet of water through 2026, when current guidelines for how the river is shared expire.
 About half the cuts would come by the end of 2024.
-That’s less than what federal officials said last year would be needed to stave off a crisis in the river but still marks a notable step in long and difficult negotiations between the three states.
+That’s less than what federal officials said last year would be needed to stave off crisis in the river but still marks a notable step in long and difficult negotiations between the three states.

-In exchange for temporarily using less water, cities, irrigation districts, and Native American tribes in the three states will receive federal funding, though officials did not say how much they expected to receive.
+In exchange for temporarily using less water, cities, irrigation districts and Native American tribes in the three states will be paid.
+The federal government plans to spend $1.2 billion, said Lauren Wodarski, a spokesperson to U.S. Sen. Catherine Cortez Masto, a Nevada Democrat.

 Though adoption of the plan isn’t certain, U.S. Bureau of Reclamation Commissioner Camille Touton called it an “important step forward.”
 She said the bureau will pull back its proposal from last month that could have resulted in sidestepping the existing water priority system to force cuts while it analyzes the three-state plan.
 The bureau’s earlier proposal, if adopted, could have led to a messy legal battle.